tunjid/Tiler/readme.md

 Tiling is a kotlin multiplatform experiment for loading chunks of structured data from reactive sources.

-Tiling is achieved with a Tiler; a pure function that has the ability to adapt a generic API of the form:
+Tiling is achieved with a Tiler; a pure function that has the ability to adapt any generic method of the form:

 ```kotlin
 fun <T> items(query: Query): Flow<T>